milabuob/nirfaster-FF/README.md

 You may still continue to use the old Matlab version, available [here](https://github.com/nirfaster/NIRFASTer).
 However, please be noted that we are slowly dropping support, which means that should you run into any bugs, we may not have the capacity to fix it for you.

+## The Micro version

+A compact version, supporting only CW/FD forward modeling on standard mesh is available [here](https://github.com/milabuob/nirfaster-uFF)).

 ## Changelog

+1.1.1

+- Fixed a bug in TPSF calculation, which caused the result to scale with step size

+- Fixed a bug in utils.pointLineDistance

 1.1.0